IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset_version_detach.html.markdown

 This resource does not provide attribute reference.

 ## Import
-The `ibm_cis_rulesets_version_detach` resource is imported by using the ID.
+The `ibm_cis_ruleset_version_detach` resource is imported by using the ID.
 The ID is formed from the ruleset version, the ruleset ID, the domain ID of the domain and the Cloud Resource Name (CRN) concatenated using a `:` character.

 The domain ID and CRN are located on the **Overview** page of the Internet Services instance of the domain heading of the console, or by using the `ibm cis` CLI commands.